DilmithVidarshana/DilmithVidarshana/README.md

-<h1 align="center">Hi 👋, I'm sanjana shamal sandanayaka</h1>
+<h1 align="center">Hi 👋, I'm Dilmith Vidarshana</h1>
 <h3 align="center">🌟 Bridging Imagination and Innovation Through Code and Creativity 💡 (YouTuber, Web developer, Author)</h3>
-<p align="center">I am Sanjana Shamal Sandanayaka , a dynamic and multi-talented professional with a diverse skill set that includes web development, web design, graphic design, UI/UX design, content creation, authorship, and poetry.
+<p align="center">I am Dilmith Vidarshana , a dynamic and multi-talented professional with a diverse skill set that includes web development, web design, graphic design, UI/UX design, content creation, authorship, and poetry.
 At only 22 years of age and an undergraduate software engineerfrom Birmingham City University, I have already made my mark in the industry.</p>
 <p align="center">My expertise in web development, design, and content creation is backed by my extensive knowledge of programming languages and frameworks, including HTML, CSS, JavaScript, React, and PHP.
 My eye for aesthetics and ability to create visually appealing and functional websites make me a valuable asset to any team.</p>
 <p align="center">In addition, as a YouTuber, I share my knowledge and expertise in science and technology.
 My passion for creativity and innovation shines through in my work, making me a top choice for clients who want to achieve their business objectives through expert web development and design.
 Contact me at x@sanjana.div to learn more.</p>
 <br/>